syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the custom items such as div,table,controls using the type "custom".
+Specifies the custom items such as div, table, controls by using the "custom" type.